Argonauts: Island of Cyzicus

 After Lemnos, the Argonauts made their second stop at Bear Mountain, an island of the Propontis shaped like a bear.
 The locals, called the Doliones, were all descended from Poseidon.
-Their king Cyzicus, son of Eusorus, who had just got married received the Argonauts with generous hospitality and decided to have a huge party with them.
+Their king Cyzicus, son of Eusorus, who had just gotten married, received the Argonauts with generous hospitality and decided to have a huge party with them.
 During that event, the king tried to tell Jason not to go to the eastern side of the island, but he got distracted by Heracles, and forgot to tell Jason.

 When they had left the king and sailed a whole day, a storm that arose in the night brought them unaware to the same island.
-Cyzicus, thinking they were Pelasgican army (for they were constantly harassed by these enemies) attacked them on the shore at night in mutual ignorance of each other.
-The Argonauts slew many and among the rest Cyzicus who was killed by Jason himself.
+Cyzicus, thinking they were a Pelasgican army (for they were constantly harassed by these enemies) attacked them on the shore at night in mutual ignorance of each other.
+The Argonauts slew many, including Cyzicus, who was killed by Jason himself.
 On the next day, when they came near the shore and knew what they had done, the Argonauts mourned and cut off their hair.
-Meanwhile, Jason gave Cyzicus a costly burial and handed over the kingdom to his sons.
+Jason gave Cyzicus a costly burial and handed over the kingdom to his sons.